 - Resume appeal: If you are a traditional student, this degree may enhance your job prospects.

 - Job promotion: Employers often use educational attainment as a criterion for career advancement.

 - Is attractive to the individual who has been at home for several years before returning to college to complete personal goals.

 - May be useful to those who wish to do substitute teaching.
 Many public schools require at least the associate degree for those individuals who substitute teach.

-The Associate of Arts degree requires completion of the general education program (47 hours, but 38 hours beginning with fall 2013) and additional hours of electives for a total of 60 college credits to complete the degree.
+The Associate of Arts degree requires completion of the general education program ( 38 hours beginning with fall 2013) and additional hours of electives for a total of 60 college credits to complete the degree.